Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Noticeably better-hydrated skin: a meta-analysis of 7 randomized controlled trials measures a significant rise in skin hydration after 4 to 12 weeks of daily intake, assessed by corneometry (the water content of the skin's surface layers).
+Noticeably better-hydrated skin: two independent meta-analyses of randomised controlled trials measure a significant rise in skin hydration after 4 to 12 weeks of daily intake, assessed by corneometry (the water content of the skin’s surface layers).

 • Moderate